 - .
-Link barcodes to training: Staff can only use machines if they're trained and scanned in. - .
-Do yearly refreshers or equipment days for departments. - .
-Use discretionary spend forms as a checkpoint to flag maintenance needs - .
-Make it easier to find SOPs-especially during night shifts! - .
-Create a device inventory per ward to track what's in use and what needs servicing. - .
-Make maintenance status visible on the device-like a MOT sticker.
+Have clear governance: Make sure there's a named person or team responsible for each device. - .
+Link barcodes to training: Staff can only use machines if they've trained and scanned in. - .
+Do yearly refreshers or equipment days for departments. - · Use discretionary spend forms as a checkpoint to flag maintenance needs. - + Make It easier to find SOPs-especially during night shifts! - + Create a device Inventory per ward to track what's in use and what needs servicing. - Make maintenance status visible on the device-like a MOT sticker.